wp-plugins/woocommerce-checkout-manager/readme.txt

 = Text and Date* =
 Includes a handy drop down box with two options, to select either text or date field.
 The date field, has a great design, where when you click the field for date, a pop up calender displays, where you can choose a number of dates, skip between months by clicking the arrows, clicking the day you would like inside of the month you selected, also it shows you the current date!
 Awesome isn't it.

+= Select Options*** =
+Insert Up to, two(2) options of your choosing for the customer.
+Better than a checkbox because you can insert "Yes" or "No", "Correct" or "Wrong" etc. to be the option displayed for the customer.

+= Checkbox* =
+Prototype - In the order email it gives either "1" or "0" as checked answer.
+I don't know if you would have use for this, but it's their :)

 = Control each field Required Attribute =
 Add or Remove required attribute from each new field created.